g-leech/argmin-gravitas/_posts/2018-08-31-consent-as-evidence.markdown

 Self-report (and its subset, consent) is currently _overwhelmingly_ the strongest evidence we have for the wellbeing of others.

 The only hard reason I have to generalise my own situation-valence pairs to others is the deep similarities of our brains.
-But we know that people with quite similar brains can still have astonishing variance in preferences - witness kink, or addiction, or free soloing.
+But we know that people with quite similar brains can still have astonishing variance in preferences - witness kink, or addiction, or free soloing. <a href="#fn:2" id="fnref:2">2</a>

 We know too little about suffering to act drastically according to merely intuitive external judgments of experience quality.